-Disciplining your toddler from a young age is important as values and lessons learnt as a toddler plays an important role in shaping them as teenagers and adults.
-However, many young and first time parents are unsure how to discipline their toddler.
+Disciplining your toddler from a young age is important as values and lessons learned as a toddler plays an important role in shaping them as teenagers and adults.
+However, many young and first time parents are unsure about how to discipline their toddlers.

 Here are some tips for disciplining your child.

 Your child should be allowed to display their anger and displeasure towards their parents.
 This enables them to feel safe and secure around their family.
 This can be done by making your methods of disciplining less dramatic and setting realistic goals and expectations for your child.

 Parents should have well-defined boundaries for their child which involves nurturing them, teaching them respect.
 Disciplining your child should involve less drama and more encouragement.

 Before you adopt a technique to discipline your child, it is important to understand that there are consequences to your actions and your methods can affect your child in the long run.
 While spanking and shouting can work in the short-term, in the long-run, it can hurt your child.

 Similarly, constantly rewarding your child can be counter-productive.
 Think of the consequences of your actions before disciplining your child.